lopezpdvn/Docs/mvc/views/tag-helpers/authoring.rst

    :emphasize-lines: 15-16
    :lines: 1-17

-4. Run the app and use your favorite browser to view the HTML source so you can verify that the email tag is replaced with anchor markup (``<a>Support</a>``).
-Support is rendered as a link, but it doesn't have an ``href`` attribute to make it functional.
+4. Run the app and use your favorite browser to view the HTML source so you can verify that the email tags are replaced with anchor markup (For example, ``<a>Support</a>``). *Support* and *Marketing* are rendered as a links, but they don't have an ``href`` attribute to make them functional.
 We'll fix that in the next section.

 **Note:** Like `HTML tags and attributes <http://www.w3.org/TR/html-markup/documents.html#case-insensitivity>`__, tags, class names and attributes in Razor, and C# are not case-sensitive.